m0j33d/the-waiting-room-website/README.md

 ```
 {
   "type": success
-  "message": You are successfully logged in,
+  "message": "Login successful",
   "token": "nnfnfjfjkfdjkdfkdj",
 }
 ```

 ---
-### Create Blog
+### Create Article

-- Route: /blog
+- Route: /article
 - Method: POST
 - Header
     - Authorization: Bearer {token}
 - Body:
 ```
 {
-  "title": "Tent",
+  "title": "My Article title",
-  "description": "Story of Tent",
-  "tags": ["Mytag1", "Mytag2"],
+  "summary": "This is a quick summary of what my article is about.",
-  "body" : "Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book."
+  "article_body" : "Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.",
+  "updatedAt": "2023-03-09T10:58:25.013Z",
+  "createdAt": "2023-03-09T10:58:25.013Z"
 }
 ```